The Catalyst Fund:

 Follow this path to begin the application process:

 1) First, read these informative documents:

-2) Then register for our webinar:
+2) Then review our webinar:

 3) If you have any questions, schedule a consultation:

 , or schedule a 15-minute individual consultation call with a League of American Orchestras staff member.
-You will be able to schedule a Catalyst Fund consultation call after January 18.

 Schedule a Consultation

 Orchestras across the U.S. have told the League of American Orchestras that they are committed to advancing equity, diversity, and inclusion (EDI) throughout their organizations but that they need help in doing so.

 The League’s new Catalyst Fund aims to address that.
 Made possible by the generosity of The Andrew W. Mellon Foundation, The Catalyst Fund supports the League’s commitment to advancing equity, diversity, and inclusion in the field, and it responds to field needs expressed during the League’s recent listening, learning, and planning process.